 So when (and if) student loan consolidation is possible is something each customer needs to look into on an individual basis.
 But there are a few general tips to following when considering loan consolidation:

-In the next section, we'll examine some of the downsides of consolidation, and why it's good to have that information on hand before making any decisions.
+In the next section, we'll examine some of the downsides of consolidation and why it's good to have that information on hand before making any decisions.

-The Downsides of Loan Consolidation
+The Downsides of Student Loan Consolidation

 Here are a few things to consider before consolidating student loans:

 Loan consolidation is never cut and dried.
 It's a financial tool that comes with risk, and you have to determine how that tool can be used to your benefit.
 The best way to understand the advantages and disadvantages is to talk to a financial professional or student loan adviser — someone who understands the ins and outs of student loans.

 The best advice is to understand what you will be paying before you even consider student loan consolidation.
 As they said in high school, "Don't forget to do your homework."
 In this case, it just may get you on your way to a better financial future.

 - Christel, Patricia Nash.
 Managing Director of Communications for Sallie Mae.
 Personal Interview.
-Conducted on March 18, 2010.
+Conducted March 18, 2010.